cherianb59/Pico-MacroKeyboard-V2/README.md

 Each tuple has three elements

-The first element is the RGB value (e.g. 0XFF0000 for red) for the neopixel, the neopixel will change to this colour when you press the button.
+The first element is the RGB value (e.g. 0XFF0000 for red) for the neopixel, the neopixel will change to this colour when you press the button. (not implemented yet)

 Second element is a name for the macro